michael2012z/BitBible/markdown/KJV/files/2Chr.md

 15. Now therefore the wheat, and the barley, the oil, and the wine, which my lord hath spoken of, let him send unto his servants:

-16. And we will cut wood out of Lebanon, as much as thou shalt need: and we will bring it to thee in floats by sea to Joppa; and thou shalt carry it up to Jerusalem.as much…: Heb. according to all thy needJoppa: Heb.
-Japho
+16. And we will cut wood out of Lebanon, as much as thou shalt need: and we will bring it to thee in floats by sea to Joppa; and thou shalt carry it up to Jerusalem.

-17. And Solomon numbered all the strangers that were in the land of Israel, after the numbering wherewith David his father had numbered them; and they were found an hundred and fifty thousand and three thousand and six hundred.the strangers: Heb. the men the strangers
+17. And Solomon numbered all the strangers that were in the land of Israel, after the numbering wherewith David his father had numbered them; and they were found an hundred and fifty thousand and three thousand and six hundred.

 18. And he set threescore and ten thousand of them to be bearers of burdens, and fourscore thousand to be hewers in the mountain, and three thousand and six hundred overseers to set the people a work.

 ## 2 Chronicles 3

-1. Then Solomon began to build the house of the Lord at Jerusalem in mount Moriah, where the Lord appeared unto David his father, in the place that David had prepared in the threshingfloor of Ornan the Jebusite.where…: or, which was seen of David his fatherOrnan: also called, Araunah
+1. Then Solomon began to build the house of the Lord at Jerusalem in mount Moriah, where the Lord appeared unto David his father, in the place that David had prepared in the threshingfloor of Ornan the Jebusite.

 2. And he began to build in the second day of the second month, in the fourth year of his reign.

 3. Now these are the things wherein Solomon was instructed for the building of the house of God.
-The length by cubits after the first measure was threescore cubits, and the breadth twenty cubits.instructed: Heb. founded
+The length by cubits after the first measure was threescore cubits, and the breadth twenty cubits.

 4. And the porch that was in the front of the house, the length of it was according to the breadth of the house, twenty cubits, and the height was an hundred and twenty: and he overlaid it within with pure gold.

 5. And the greater house he cieled with fir tree, which he overlaid with fine gold, and set thereon palm trees and chains.

-6. And he garnished the house with precious stones for beauty: and the gold was gold of Parvaim.garnished: Heb. covered
+6. And he garnished the house with precious stones for beauty: and the gold was gold of Parvaim.

 7. He overlaid also the house, the beams, the posts, and the walls thereof, and the doors thereof, with gold; and graved cherubims on the walls.